Textual Membership Queries: Empirical Evaluation

 \subsection{Experiment 2 - The Effect of the Synthesis Algorithm on Label Switches}

+In our framework, after applying the modification operators, the resulting instances are able to change their original label and thus cross the classification boundary, becoming ``near-misses'' \cite{Gurevich2006}, examples that originally belonged to a certain class, but our sequence of modification operators caused them to switch their original class without significant changes to the instance.

-In our framework, instances are also able to change their original label.
-In this experiment we tested the effect of our synthesis algorithms on the number of label changes they generate.
-Three algorithms were compared, Uncertainty hill-climbing (US-HC-MQ), Stochastic hill-climbing (S-HC-MQ) and Stochastic synthesis (S-MQ).
+In this experiment, we tested the effect of our synthesis algorithms on the number of label changes they cause.
+Three algorithms were compared, Uncertainty hill-climbing (US-HC-MQ), Stochastic hill-climbing (S-HC-MQ), and Stochastic synthesis (S-MQ).
 US-HC-MQ uses a heuristic function to direct its search, S-HC-MQ applies multiple operators randomly, and S-MQ randomly applies only one operator at a time, just as described in Algorithms \ref{alg:rand_pool_gen_alg} and \ref{alg:search_pool_gen_alg}.
 We randomly chose a core set of 10 instances for each dataset and used each synthesis algorithm to generate 50 examples.
-The score for each algorithm is the portion of examples it generated that changed their original label.
+The score for each algorithm is the portion of examples it generated that crossed the classification boundary.
 We repeat the experiment 20 times with different core sets and show the average results on all available datasets.

 Figure \ref{fig:effect_of_alg_on_label_switch} shows a clear hierarchy, where US-HC-MQ has the most label changes, followed by S-HC-MQ, and then by S-MQ.
-This result reinforces our hypothesis that using multiple operators on a single sentence as well as using heuristic functions during generation results in more diverse sentences.
-The instances that changed labels are ``near-misses" \cite{Gurevich2006}.
-While they originally belonged to a certain class, our sequence of modification operators caused them to switch their original class without significant changes to the instance.
+This result reinforces our hypothesis that using multiple operators on a single sentence as well as using heuristic functions during generation results in more diverse sentences as well shows that our framework does not only perform augmentations but significantly changes the meaning of the sentences.

-In addition to previous experiments, a qualitative analysis of the sentences generated by our approach is available in the supplementary material.